Boudoir Posing Tips

 Chair Poses For Boudoir Photos

-Chairs show up in almost every boudoir shoot I do — and when used right, they’re a game-changer.
-But here’s the deal: sitting normally in a chair can fold your body in a way that shortens your torso and creates stomach rolls.
-That happens to everyone, even the leanest women.
+Chairs show up in almost every boudoir shoot I capture.
+When used right, they can add nice variety to your set, however, sitting normally in a chair can fold your body in a way that shortens your torso and creates stomach rolls.
+This even happens with the leanest women, and can be unflattering even to lean women.

 Here are my go-to boudoir posing tips for chairs:

-- Recline in the chair using the footrest, shifting into more of a lying-down position — this naturally elongates your body.
+• Recline in the chair using the footrest, shifting into more of a lying-down position to elongate your body.

-Each of these boudoir posing tips helps soften or hide the stomach while showing off your shape in all the right ways.
-With the right angle, a chair can be one of the best props in the room.
+Each of these chair poses soften or hide the stomach while showing off your shape in all the right ways.
+With the right angle, a chair can be one of the best props in any room.

 Boudoir Mirror Pose Tips

-Want to add something bold and eye-catching to your shoot?
-Mirror poses always a good decision if your space has a nice one.
-They give you front and back angles in the same shot, which adds serious depth — but they do come with a challenge.
+Mirror poses are always a good decision if your space has a nice one.
+They give you front and back angles in the same shot, which can add both depth and additional challenges to the pose.

-Here’s some boudoir posing tips to make your mirror photos more flattering:
+Here’s some boudoir posing tips for mirrors to make your photos more flattering:

-- Shoot with a wide aperture.
-That keeps the focus on your reflection — especially the part you’re highlighting — while softening the rest in blur.
+• Shoot with a wide aperture.
+That keeps the focus on your reflection, while softening the non-reflected part of the image in blur.

 Done right, mirror shots can be some of the most artistic and powerful images in the entire set.